IABTechLab/uid2-operator/scripts/aws/README.md

 You can add Inbound Rule to your security group `UID2SG` to allow TCP traffic to port 9080.
 You can check the health of UID2Operator application by typing `http://<EC2-public-domain-name>:9080/ops/healthcheck`

-If your Operator is not started in a few minutes, please double check your configuration, and contact UID2 support team at <<Shawn to add>>
+If your Operator is not started in a few minutes, please double check your configuration, and contact UID2 support team at UID2partners@thetradedesk.com

 ## Advanced Topic